 Eat Shit and Die

 Margaret Cho is a Korean/American comedienne whose confrontational style has made her a good few enemies over the years; usually, though not always, a mark of quality (Andrew "Dice" Clay, anyone?).
-By American standards, she's startlingly right-on, which she seems to have no problem reconciling with her frequently borderline offensive humour, displayed on her debut album, 2010's Cho Dependent (ho ho).
+By American standards, she's startlingly right-on, which she seems to have no problem reconciling with her frequently borderline offensive humour, displayed on what I believe is her debut musical release, 2010's Cho Dependent (ho ho).
 Cho gets loads of famous friends in to guest, including Tommy Chong (of Cheech &... fame, of course), Fiona Apple, Grant-Lee Phillips, Ani DiFranco and our old friend Jon Brion, although it's a moot point just how much they contribute.

 Musically, the album veers between a kind of mainstream folk/pop/rock (most of it), electro (Asian Adjacent, Gimme Your Seed) and, er, hip-hop (amusingly puerile closer My Puss).
 Lyrically, the bulk of the album tackles the kind of topics that make conservatives squirm (unsurprisingly, Cho is no fan of their ethos), although, all too often, the end result is slightly tiresome 'I've got a vagina' stuff like Your Dick or Captain Cameltoe.
 Despite myself, though, the juvenilia of My Puss raised a smile, largely for its outrageous rhymes ("My puss is soft like velvet, your puss, dead like Elvis").

-Jebin Bruni plays Chamberlin, with strings on Your Dick and (more obviously) Eat Shit And Die, plus brass on the latter, which is nowhere near enough to interest those of you who judge albums purely on their tape-replay content (whadd'ya mean, 'me'?).
+Jebin Bruni plays credited Chamberlin strings and brass on Eat Shit And Die and uncredited strings on Your Dick, sadly nowhere near enough to interest those of you who judge albums purely on their tape-replay content (whadd'ya mean, 'me'?).
 Those who just can't get enough edgy humour may well go for this, though, while one of the album's bonuses is Cho's excellent voice, putting her several steps above most of her comedic contemporaries, most of whom couldn't carry a tune in a bucket.
 One for your lesbian friend with a sense of humour.

 Black Music (1998, 46.23) ***½/TT